Rubbermaid Cooler Review

 As is typical, larger coolers perform better than smaller coolers (all else equal).
 This is because larger coolers can hold more ice and more ice = longer ice life in most cases.

 Also, the Durachill model was a clear cut above the rest.
 While being the largest size plays a part in this, the thicker insulated walls and more resilient lid also can be attributed.
 And while we didn’t quite see the supposed 6 days of ice life that Rubbermaid stated, we feel that a solid 4 to 4.5 days is realistic (and that isn’t too shabby).

 Overall, considering the price of these, ice life isn’t terrible.
 And while (outside of the Durachill) ice retention won’t be at the same level as many of the premium coolers we have reviewed, the mobility and cost of Rubbermaid Coolers are much more competitive.

 In terms of visuals, Rubbermaid plays things extremely safe.
 About the most recognizable feature that most of their coolers will have are the “Rubbermaid Ridges”, as we like to call it.
 These are the horizontal ridges that you will typically find on most Rubbermaid Ice Chests.

-But as for overall shape and aesthetic features, you don’t find a lot get you excited.
+But as for overall shape and aesthetic features, you don’t find a lot to get you excited.
 Nearly every model is more or less a simple box outside of the ridges and occasionally some other subtle curves.
 The larger Durachill models do have a bit more of a progressive look but that is about it.

-In addition, the only colors you can choose from on most models are blue and red.
+Also, the only colors you can choose from on most models are blue and red.
 Some sizes may also have white/gray available but it is not common.
 There are no choices for custom colors or decals available from Rubbermaid, either.